 We strive to make theatre consistent with the belief that professional artists are vital to our culture, and that such artists deserve to be compensated in a way that recognizes their value.
 Great theatre artists are working class heroes who sacrifice greatly to make important work, and we pay all of our artists a living wage in order to support that work.

-Since the ensemble's founding in 2014, The Williams Project has brought epic, accessible theatre to more than 3,400 audience members in Seattle and Longview, WA.
-In four seasons, The Williams Project has produced James Baldwin's Blues for Mister Charlie (Emerald City Bible Fellowship/Franklin High School, 2017) and Tennessee Williams’s Orpheus Descending (Intiman Theatre, 2015) and The Glass Menagerie (Café Nordo, 2016).
-The company also has developed and shared workshop productions of Federico García Lorca Blood Wedding (Equinox Studios, 2018), Shakespeare’s Henry VI (2014), Suzan-Lori Parks’s In the Blood (2015), and James Baldwin’s Blues for Mister Charlie (2016).
+Since the ensemble's founding in 2014, The Williams Project has brought epic, accessible theatre to more than 4,200 audience members in Washington State.
+In four seasons, the company has created full productions of James Baldwin's Blues for Mister Charlie (2017), Tony Kushner’s A Bright Room Called Day (2018) and Tennessee Williams’s Orpheus Descending (Intiman Theatre, 2015) and The Glass Menagerie (Café Nordo, 2016), as well as workshop productions of Federico García Lorca Blood Wedding (Equinox Studios, 2018), Shakespeare’s Henry VI (2014) and Suzan-Lori Parks’s In the Blood (2015).
 Orpheus Descending was included on The Seattle Times list of the top ten theatre productions of 2015 and named the best play of the year by BroadwayWorld.com - Seattle.
 The 2017 production of Blues For Mister Charlie was called “profoundly good theater" in The Stranger, mentioned among the best plays of the year in The Seattle Times Footlight Awards column, and received Seattle Theater Writers’ Gypsy Rose Lee Award for Excellence in Performance as an Ensemble as well as nominations in the best play and best director categories.